 October 13, when the first pulse in movement out of the pond occurred.
-At this time, 94 Assinica and 59 hybrids were captured.
-About 98% of the Assinica males were ripe and 3% of the females.
-Similarly, nearly all of the hybrid males and 11% of the females were ripe.
-Between October 25 and 13, which covered the concluding day of the November spawning period, females of each strain outnumbered males in the trap catch.
+At this time, 94 Assinica and 59 hybrids About 98% of the Assinica males were ripe and 3% captured. of the females.
+Similarly, nearly all of the hybrid males of the females were ripe.
+Between October 25 and November 13, which covered the concluding day of the spawning period, females of each strain outnumbered males in the trap catch.
 During this period 78 Assinica females and 42 hybrid females were captured of which 81% and 78% of the respective female strains of trout contained ripe eggs.
-This sample included some recaptures and was obviously toward sexually mature individuals. biased The data, however, suggested that perhaps 25% of the females in the populations in Fuller Pond were potential spawners for the first time at age I.
+This sample included some recaptures and was obviously toward sexually mature individuals.
+The however, suggested that perhaps 25% of the females in the populations in Fuller Pond were potential spawners for the first time at age I.